Guide

 What's the difference between cost management and cost cutting?

 Cost management is a proactive, long-term strategy for controlling expenses to improve efficiency and profitability.
-Cost cutting, on the other hand, is often a reactive measure to reduce spending quickly, sometimes without considering the long-term impact.
+Cost cutting is often a reactive measure to reduce spending quickly, sometimes without considering long-term impact.

 How often should I review and adjust my business costs?

-It’s a good practice to review your business costs monthly to stay on top of your spending.
-A deeper review should be done quarterly or annually to adjust your budget, renegotiate with suppliers, and ensure your cost management strategy still aligns with your business goals.
+Review your business costs monthly to stay on top of spending.
+Conduct a deeper review quarterly or annually to adjust your budget, renegotiate with suppliers, and ensure your strategy aligns with your business goals.

 Disclaimer